 The goal of The Workshop on Online Abuse and Harms (WOAH) is to advance research that develops, interrogates and applies computational methods for detecting, classifying and modelling online abuse.
 You can see the Proceedings of the 4th Workshop (2020) on the ACL Anthology.
 Please read, discuss and use!

 Digital technologies have brought myriad benefits for society, transforming how people connect, communicate and interact with each other.
 However, they have also enabled harmful and abusive behaviours to reach large audiences and for their negative effects to be amplified, including interpersonal aggression, bullying and hate speech.
-The negative effects are further compounded as marginalised and vulnerable communities are disproportionately at the risk of receiving abuse.
-As policymakers, civil society and tech companies devote more resources and effort to tackling online abuse, there is a pressing need for scientific research that critically and rigorously investigates how they are defined, detected, moderated and countered.
+Already marginalised and vulnerable communities are often disproportionately at risk of receiving such abuse, compounding other social inequalities and injustices.

 Please see our Call for Papers.
 WOAH now has four components: